Command and control

 A property of magnetic material, used as a measure of the amount of coercive force required to reduce the magnetic induction to zero from its remnant state.

-Make an unsolicited visit or telephone call to (someone), in an attempt to sell goods or services.
+Making an unsolicited visit or phone call to someone, often in an attempt to sell goods or services.

-A web development suite that used for developing scalable e-business applications.
-It has the ability to build websites as individual pieces that can be stored in its internal database, then reassembled to form webpages, e-newsletters etc.
+A web development suit used for developing scalable online applications.
+It has the ability to build websites as individual pieces that can be stored in its internal database, then reassembled to form web pages, e-newsletters etc.

 A subset of ICT equipment which contains cryptographic components.